josephrcox/easy-reddit-downloader/README.md

 - Most video or image-video formats (tested with MP4, GIF, GIFV which converts to MP4, MOV)
 - Any link post (which generates an HTML file that redirects the user to the link page)

+#### Do I need to enter the "/r/" or "r/" before a subreddit name?
+No.

+#### Why am I asked how many posts to dig through?
+What does this number mean?
+The higher the number the....
+- More posts you will download
+- More data you will use (keep in mind if on a data-limited plan)
+- Less subreddits you will download/second

+Keep in mind that the number you enter is per subreddit.
+So if you enter `askreddit,news` and `15` for the post-count number, then it will download 15 posts from /r/askreddit and 15 posts from /r/news.

 #### Is there any tracking with what I download?
 No. There is no Google analytics or other tracking that goes into the posts or subreddits that you choose to download.